mui/material-ui/docs/data/material/customization/containerQueries/containerQueries.md

 # Container Queries

-<p class="description">API that enables the use of CSS container queries based on theme breakpoints.</p>
+<p class="description">Material UI provides a utility function for creating CSS container queries based on theme breakpoints.</p>

-A utility function based on the [theme breakpoints](/material-ui/customization/breakpoints/) for creating [CSS container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries).

 ## Usage

-To create a container query, use `theme.containerQueries` with any method available in the [theme.breakpoints](/material-ui/customization/breakpoints/#api).
+To create [CSS container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries), use `theme.containerQueries` with any method available in the [theme.breakpoints](/material-ui/customization/breakpoints/#api).
-The value can be a unitless (pixel), a string, or a breakpoint key, for example:
+The value can be unitless (in which case it'll be rendered in pixels), a string, or a breakpoint key.
+For example:

 ```js
 theme.containerQueries.up('sm'); // => '@container (min-width: 600px)'